Customizing a template using the Editor

 Customizing – The General Idea

-There are several basic concepts lying in the heart of IMC:
+There are several basic concepts lying in the heart of our editor:

 1. Website, pages and elements – Your website is constructed from pages.
 The pages contain content elements (text, pictures, gallery etc.).
 That’s the general idea, as simple as that.
 In the editor, you can move between the different pages by clicking the menu itself or through Pages> Manage Pages.